tarantool/doc/doc/book/box/atomic/transaction_model.rst

 when the disk space is over.
 In this case, the isolation level of the transaction is set to *read uncommitted*.

-The use of other transaction modes provides additional levels of transaction isolation.
+The use of other transaction modes provides additional opportunities for transaction isolation.

 .. _transaction_model-modes: